nuj02/2024-ASA-Duke-DataFest/README.md

 | :-: | :-: |
 | **Figure 5**: Distribution of log of students' engagement times when page is not yet completed | **Figure 6**: Distrubtion of log of students' engagement times when page is completed |

 Section Engagement Ratio was calculated to see if there were particular sections where engagement was low.
+Fig. 7 shows that there are not statistically significant sections where students were particularily unengaged.

 $$Section\ Engagement\ Ratio_{ij} = \frac{Engaged_{ij}}{Total\ Time_{ij}}$$